-As a foundation focused on cleft lip, cleft palate, burns, tumors and other facial deformities in children, our medical missions allow us to deliver safe surgeries to places where they may not be readily available according to international standards, frequently in the developing world.
+As a charity focused on cleft lip, cleft palate, burns, tumors and other facial deformities in children, our medical missions allow us to deliver safe surgeries to places where they may not be readily available according to international standards, frequently in the developing world.

 We combine the talent of medical volunteers from different countries with the best practices in surgical care to meet two goals: immediately transform the children we treat while creating self-sufficient, long-term solutions.

-EXPLAINING A MISSION
+EXPLAINING A MEDICAL MISSION

 On a typical mission, a team of about 35 credentialed medical professionals (surgeons, anesthetists, nurses, pediatricians, dentists and others) from around Asia and the world travel to a partner country to treat children over a period of one week.